 A solid understanding of business and the various processes involved in it enables you to make better decisions about the change process.
 Acute business acumen helps you understand the impact of a change on multiple business functions.
 It also allows you to assess the risks associated with a change process.

 Change management is not just about technical aspects.
 It is also about understanding the business and its goals.
-So, you must have strong business acumen to be successful in your role as a change manager.
+So, you must have the strong business acumen to be successful in your role as a change manager.

 There are no specific educational qualifications for an operational change manager.
 However, having a degree in business administration or HR management can be helpful.